viljami-j/csharp-gamedev-coding-convention/README.md

 ### Commenting
 Ideally, the code should be written so that it is self-commenting.

-If this is not possible, prefer to append comments directly on the same line as the relevant code
+If this is not possible, prefer to append comments directly on the same line as the relevant code, even if it's a lengthy one.

 ```csharp
 int someMysteriousPieceOfCode = 1; // Good